-To ensure that the lessor of the item of leased property suffering a loss receives the related insurance proceeds, the lease also requires that the lessor be named as a loss payee under the requisite casualty coverage.
-However, each lessee is ultimately relied upon to obtain and maintain the required coverage for leased equipment but there is no certainty that they will obtain the requisite coverage either conforming to the requirements of the lease, or at all.
+To ensure that the lessor or funder of the leased or financed property suffering a loss receives the related insurance proceeds, the lease or loan also requires that the lessor or funder be named as a loss payee under the requisite casualty coverage.
+However, each lessee\borrower is ultimately relied upon to obtain and maintain the required coverage for financed equipment but there is no certainty that they will obtain the requisite coverage either conforming to the requirements of the lease or loan, or at all.
 Additionally, there are often policy provisions including exclusions, deductibles and other conditions that by their terms, or by reason of a breach, could limit, delay or deny coverage.
-There can be no assurance that any insurance will protect our operating company's interest in the equipment, and the failure by the lessee to obtain insurance or the failure by the operating companies to receive the proceeds from such insurance policies could have a material adverse impact on our business, financial condition and results of operations, and on the amount of cash available for dividends to our shareholders.
+There can be no assurance that any insurance will protect our operating company's interest in the equipment, and the failure by the lessee\borrower to obtain insurance or the failure by the operating companies to receive the proceeds from such insurance policies could have a material adverse impact on our business, financial condition and results of operations, and on the amount of cash available for dividends to our shareholders.